mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/3.0.0-7.3.2/configuration/index.md

 ## Kibana

-[Kibana](https://www.elastic.co/products/kibana) lets you visualize your Elasticsearch data and navigate the {{ model.techName }} Stack.
+[Kibana](https://www.elastic.co/products/kibana) is an open source data visualization plugin for Elasticsearch that lets you visualize your Elasticsearch data and navigate the {{ model.techName }} Stack.
 You can install Kibana like any other DC/OS package via the **Catalog** tab of the DC/OS UI or via the DC/OS CLI with:

 ```bash
 dcos package install kibana